anishkasam/cse15l-lab-reports/report1.md

 ## Installing Visual Studio Code

-1. The first step is to go to [Link](https://code.visualstudio.com/) and download the installation that matches your operating system.
+1. The first step is to go to [Visual Studio](https://code.visualstudio.com/) and download the installation that matches your operating system.
 2. Follow the prompts your computer gives you to download and install the software.
 3. Launch Visual Studio Code, you should see a window that looks something like this: